 Types of teaching English Online while Traveling

 There are many routes to go down and many choices to make; freelance or employee?
 Part-time or full-time?
 There is no correct answer, and this does depend on your situation, experience and availability.
 Some of you may want to save before travelling to work on a part-time basis, and some of you will want to spend that little bit more abroad to do things such as sky-diving or scuba diving.
-Whichever route you’d like to go down, be sure it’s the right one for you (and, of course, how much of a big spender you are).
+Whichever route you’d like to go down, be sure it’s the right one for you.
 Also, take a look at your average wages and the cost of living in the country.
 You may get some nice wiggle room there to reduce your hours a bit and see more of the country!
 We will give you one piece of advice: to take jetlag into account.
 Give yourself a couple of days in a new country to adjust and adapt to your surroundings.

 What’s the difference between freelance and employee routes?
 Freelance means that you’ll be able to input your costs yourself and make more per hour.
 It also means that you’ll need to market yourself and have lesson plans ready!
 We would only suggest this route for experienced and have a long-lasting reputation.
 In contrast to becoming a full-time employee, you will have a predetermined salary & schedule.
 This sounds like the most consistent and reassuring route if you are a newbie to the TEFL & TESOL industry, but you will certainly see the difference in salary.